Rules for Sailing with a Baby

 We might not be crossing oceans this season, but we’re still exploring.
 Slower days, closer anchorages, shorter sails—it all counts.

 These rules aren’t rigid or revolutionary.
 They’re simply the framework that helps us keep sailing while adjusting to life with a baby.
-They give us clarity when we’re tired, direction when things go sideways, and (hopefully) the freedom to actually enjoy this chaotic season.
+They give us clarity when we’re tired, direction when things go sideways, and (hopefully) a bit of freedom to actually enjoy this chaotic sailing season.